 At Didsbury Road our curriculum is based on our ethos, vision and core values.
 It has been designed in collaboration with staff and pupils.
 We aim to offer a curriculum that is broad and balanced, rich and deep and prepares our pupils with the knowledge and skills for the future.
 Our curriculum is responsive to the individual needs and interests of our pupils and encourages the use of environments and expertise beyond the classroom.
 We strive to promote a love of learning.

-Our curriculum is underpinned by our aims, values and purpose: to create happy, caring confident learners of the future.
+Our curriculum is underpinned by our aims, values and purpose: to build a happy, creative learning community showing kindness and respect to all.

 The 5 Es